 3. Political Mobilization:

-– Many leaders and participants in these movements later became active in the Indian National Congress and other nationalist organizations, contributing to the political mobilization of the masses.
+– Many leaders from these movements joined the Indian National Congress and other groups, helping to engage the public in politics.

 4. Legacy: